-In fact, this group seems to be leaders in the wellness movement building over the past few years, which promotes awareness surrounding mental health, ethical food sourcing, other related wellness issues.
+This group seems to be the leader in the wellness movement building over the past few years, which promotes awareness surrounding mental health, ethical food sourcing, and other related wellness issues.

 For instance, WSL reported that Gen Zers are more likely to use natural remedies than traditional medications, seven points higher than Millennials.
 They’re also less likely to eat fast food.

-This conscious effort likely stems in part from the recent pandemic, as many small businesses struggled to survive.
+This conscious effort likely stems partly from the recent pandemic, as many small businesses struggled to survive.
 Just look at the growth of Small Business Saturday as an example.